- January 31, 2023

 One of the most popular claims in the world of productivity is the myth that the most productive and successful people get up early in the morning.
 For example, Apple CEO Tim Cook gets up at around 3:45 a.m, and Oprah Winfrey says she gets up at 6:02 a.m.
 While it may work for some, there are people who prefer to work in the evening or even at night.
 And that’s alright.

-In his book, he suggests writing down everything that’s in your head, from a grocery list to your tasks.
+In his book, he suggests writing down everything that’s in your head, from grocery or to-do lists to your tasks.
 It helps to capture your thoughts and get into a systematic process of completing the assignment.
+What’s more, grouping related tasks together seems to help resolve more in a shorter amount of time because one task affects another.
+You can even create time blocks for groups of similar tasks.

 Additionally, writing things down helps to clear your mind, organize ideas, and get focused on work.

-- Eat the frog: this method was popularized by Brian Tracy in his book (and originally was created by Mark Twain) and assumes to do the worst, biggest task first thing in the morning.
+- Eat the frog: this method was popularized by Brian Tracy in his book (and originally was created by Mark Twain) and assumes to do the worst, biggest and most important tasks first thing in the morning.

 - Eisenhower Matrix: created by Dwight D. Eisenhower, the 34th President of the United States, the method helps to prioritize tasks by urgency and importance while sorting out less urgent and important tasks which you should either delegate or not do at all.